 One of the best and most popular places to build a lifestyle business is online – on the internet.
-This provides for schedule independence and location independence, as well as all the other benefits.
-It’s not required, though.
-You can build a brick and mortar lifestyle business, it’s just going to come with more risk and less independence.
+This provides for schedule independence and location independence as well as all the other benefits.
+It’s not required, of course, but it certainly makes things easier.

-The entire goal of a lifestyle business is to do something you love, serve people, and serve yourself.
-I’m not talking about serving yourself with money only.
+See, the entire goal of a lifestyle business is to do something you love while serving people and serving yourself.
+I’m not talking about serving yourself with money only, either.
 I’m talking about serving yourself with flexibility, autonomy, balance, and manageable stress levels.

 What a lifestyle business isn’t.